craigprotzel/Mashups/README.md

 * The Window and the DOM
 * [Google Maps API](https://developers.google.com/maps/documentation/javascript/tutorial) Example

-##### Discussion - Assignment #1 Due Week 5 Class (03/02)
+##### Discussion - Assignment #1 Due CLASS 5 (07/22)
 * Create a single web page experience that, upon user input, responds with data from at least 2 web apis.
 One possible approach to this assignment would be to design the experience around answering a question for the user.
 An example of this is [doineedanumbrella.com](http://doineedanumbrella.com/).
 An example of a mashup that pulls together data from two different apis is the InstaTimes example provided here in the class repo.
 Ulitmately, it's up to you what you want to build.
-But **(1)** a user needs to "trigger" an event, **(2)** data needs to be requested via AJAX from two APIs, **(3)** and the page should update appropriately.
+But **(1)** a user needs to "trigger" an event, **(2)** data needs to be requested via AJAX from two APIs, and **(3)** the page should update appropriately.
 Your completed assignment should include a .html file, a .css file, and a .js file.

 ##### Homework
 * Read - [Javascript section of Ch.3 - Interactive Data Viz for the Web by Scott Murray](http://chimera.labs.oreilly.com/books/1230000000345/index.html) up to but not including the section on SVGs